NANISOREH/cfeistel/README.md

 - `-dp` behaves like `-d` but keeps parallel execution enabled.
 The two debugging options are obviously mutually exclusive.
 - `-t` makes the script perform encryption and decryption on a human-readable text file instead of reading random bytes from /dev/urandom.
 - `-r` makes the script create a file where the same content is repeated for every 16 bytes block, in order to test block dependency propagation (or lack thereof).
+- `-s` launches a test suite covering a selection of relevant filesizes.
+Enabling it will make the script ignore your filesize, file type and debug options, but it will still respect your mode and key options.

 Note that `-d` and `-t` options will only be accepted if the set size is 1mb (1048576 bytes) or less.
 This will avoid the creation of huge text files that would both make your text editor cry in pain and defeat the purpose of printing these stuff out in the first place.<br>
 In case `-d` and `-t` are used together, both the generated text file and the result of the decryption will be appended to the log files.

 # Known issues
 - The IV generation for CBC and CTR modes is basicly just a placeholder for now.
 It's simply derived from the key, so it's neither random nor unpredictable.
 This cipher does not aspire to be actually <em>secure</em>, but I'd still like to provide a decent approximation of what a cryptographically sound Feistel cipher might look like.
 - The cipher is using an 8 byte round key, and as of now the program ignores every input character after the 8-th.
 "SecretkeyA" and "SecretkeyB" are considered the same.
 I'd like to handle this a bit better, maybe by revising the key scheduling in such a way that, despite still using an 8 byte chunk of the key for each round, the cipher still takes into consideration the fact that the user entered a different key.
+The simpler way would be using some KDF that shrinks an arbitrary key.
 - As I already touched upon, the "f" black box that implements the SP network is made with a <em>just do something</em> mentality.
 It parrots DES a little bit.
 I do intend on studying what makes an SP network cryptographically sound and how to design one that's a bit more thought out.